aays/salt_MA/analysis/filtering/log.md

 above script just to see if those indels explain anything

-in the file `data/mutations/mutations_GQ10_snps_reviewed.tsv`, all the mutations where `pass == 2` need
+in the file `data/mutations/mutations_GQ10_snps_reviewed.tsv`, all the mutations where `pass == 2` need to have bams downloaded for variant review

-1. to have local realignments like the ones above done
-2. to have bams downloaded for variant review

 for the latter case, would be good to create temp filtered bams for just the surrounding 2k each time for easy download and local review - might need another script for this